kojr1234/bain_ml_challenge_model/README.md

 ```$ tox```

-To install all necessary packages and run the whole pipeline in an isolated environment
+The commamd above will install all the necessary packages and run the whole pipeline in an isolated environment.
 You can run the test pipeline by executing:

 ```$ tox -e test_package```